kylawl/git-giant/README.md

         password = pass
         primary = true

 In the `[repo]` section, the `text-size-threshold` & `bin-size-threshold` limits are used to help catch new files that may be too big for a git repo.
-When you perform a commit, Bifrost will verify that the staged files are all within appropriate limits.
-If they're not, Bifrost will abort the commit.
-You can now take action by either bumping up your limits or adding the file/filetype to `.gitattributes`.
+When you perform a commit, git-giant will verify that the staged files are all within appropriate limits.
+If they're not, it will abort the commit.
+You can then take action by either bumping up your limits or adding the file/filetype to `.gitattributes`.

-The `[store]` sections are used to map git remote repositories to bifrost store locations.
+The `[store]` sections are used to map git remote repositories to git-giant store locations.
 The idea here being that when pefrorm `git-push` to a particular remote, the stores that are mapped to that remote are also updated automatically.

 Each `[store]` section should have a unique name `[store "store-name"]` which adheres to the git-config format.

 Currently stores can be accessed from `file://`, `ftp://`, `ftps://`

-##### Configuring .gitbifrostuser #####
+##### Configuring .gitgiantuser #####
 User specific override file which should be included in `.gitignore`.
-This file is intended to specify usernames and passwords for git-bifrost stores.
+This file is intended to specify usernames and passwords for git-giant stores.

-For example `.gitbifrost` may contain `[store "remote_ftp"]` with a username and password for read-only access.
-With `.gitbifrostuser`, users may override the username and password with their own credentials which enable read/write.
+For example `.gitgiant` may contain `[store "remote_ftp"]` with a username and password for read-only access.
+With `.gitgiantuser`, users may override the username and password with their own credentials which enable read/write.

     [store "my-git-store"]
         username = write_access_user
         password = pass

 ### Cloning Repository ###
-Bifrost needs to install some hooks and filters before you do your first checkout so `git bifrost clone` will clone the repo with --no-checkout, install the hooks and then do the checkout.
+git-giant needs to install some hooks and filters before you do your first checkout so `git giant clone` will clone the repo with --no-checkout, install the hooks and then do the checkout.

-    git bifrost clone <repository> <directory>
+    git giant clone <repository> <directory>

 ### Common .gitattributes ###

 	# Common
-	*.bmp  filter=bifrost
+	*.bmp  filter=giant
-	*.exe  filter=bifrost
+	*.exe  filter=giant
-	*.dae  filter=bifrost
+	*.dae  filter=giant
-	*.dll  filter=bifrost
+	*.dll  filter=giant
-	*.fbx  filter=bifrost
+	*.fbx  filter=giant
-	*.ico  filter=bifrost
+	*.ico  filter=giant
-	*.jpg  filter=bifrost
+	*.jpg  filter=giant
-	*.ma   filter=bifrost
+	*.ma   filter=giant
-	*.max  filter=bifrost
+	*.max  filter=giant
-	*.mb   filter=bifrost
+	*.mb   filter=giant
-	*.mp3  filter=bifrost
+	*.mp3  filter=giant
-	*.obj  filter=bifrost
+	*.obj  filter=giant
-	*.ogg  filter=bifrost
+	*.ogg  filter=giant
-	*.png  filter=bifrost
+	*.png  filter=giant
-	*.psd  filter=bifrost
+	*.psd  filter=giant
-	*.so   filter=bifrost
+	*.so   filter=giant
-	*.tga  filter=bifrost
+	*.tga  filter=giant
-	*.ttf  filter=bifrost
+	*.ttf  filter=giant
-	*.tiff filter=bifrost
+	*.tiff filter=giant
-	*.ztl  filter=bifrost
+	*.ztl  filter=giant
-	*.wav  filter=bifrost
+	*.wav  filter=giant

 	# UE4
-	*.uasset filter=bifrost
+	*.uasset filter=giant
-	*.umap   filter=bifrost
+	*.umap   filter=giant

 	# Unity
-	*.unity filter=bifrost
+	*.unity filter=giant

 ### Known Issues ###